kevinAlbs/Bookmarker/README.md

-A minimal bookmarking system.
-PHP back-end with [chrome extension](https://chrome.google.com/webstore/detail/simple-bookmarker/epecificbpajmadjnlglfhdhccdeceha) and [simple interface](http://kevinalbs.com/bookmarks/front-end/).
+A minimal bookmarking system which can be easily set up on an "AMP" server.
+Consists of a simple API with [chrome extension](https://chrome.google.com/webstore/detail/simple-bookmarker/epecificbpajmadjnlglfhdhccdeceha) and [front-end interface](http://kevinalbs.com/bookmarks/front-end/).

 Pages can be saved quickly with keyboard shortcuts.
 Saved bookmarks are initially put in a <i>Queue</i> category.
-The intended workflow is for the user to save articles/pages he/she finds interesting but does not have time to read at the moment.
-This way, the user can review the <i>Queue</i> at the end of the day/week when he/she has more free time.
+The intended workflow is for the user to save articles/pages he/she finds interesting and review the <i>Queue</i> at the end of the day/week when he/she has more free time.
 Afterwards, bookmarks can be archived in other categories or deleted.

 If you'd like to try it, download the [chrome extension](https://chrome.google.com/webstore/detail/simple-bookmarker/epecificbpajmadjnlglfhdhccdeceha) and [create an account](http://kevinalbs.com/bookmarks/front-end/).